ahlstromcj/seq66/README.md

         Seq66 MIDI files will be one byte longer.
     *   Updated the licensing files to conform to GitHub so that they are detected by GitHub.
+    *   Fixed some font handling and added edit fields for browser and PDF viewer.
     *   Also see RELNOTES.

 // vim: sw=4 ts=4 wm=2 et ft=markdown